mikewild-wcl/sk-graph-rag/README.md

 The ServiceDefaults project was created by the Aspire template and there are a number of code analysis warnings in the project.
 Those warnings have been suppressed in the project file.

+## TODO

+- add a unit test project and start with theory tests for simple chunking
+- make the chunking IAsyncEnumerable based
+- add a service to the AppHost project that uses the chunking
+- - add a Blazor page for simple queries on the Movies data
+- add a service that takes the Neo4j driver directly and runs fixed queries based on user input
+- implement the repository pattern for Neo4j access